Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new attack to fool GAN-generated image detectors.
 Our attack uses an adversarially trained generater to synthesize forensic traces that these detectors associate with `real' images.
-We proposed training protocols to produce both white box as well as zero-knowledge attacks.
+We proposed training protocols to produce both white-box as well as zero-knowledge attacks.
 The latter protocol, which is based on training against an ensemble of classifiers, enables our attack to achieve transferability to unseen victim classifiers.
 Through a series of experiments, we demonstrated that our attack does not create perceptible distortions in attacked images, and can fool eight different \gi detectors.
+Furthermore, the proposed attack outperforms other alternative attacks in both white-box and zero-knowledge scenarios.